abhiwand/atk/doc/source/ad_inst_IA.rst

 After starting the rest server, you can browse to the host on port 9099 to see if the server started successfully.

-Troubleshooting Intel Analytics Rest Server
+Troubleshooting Intel Analytics REST Server
 ===========================================

 The log files get written to /var/log/intelanalytics/rest-server/output.log or